 Once on the A7, we had no problems getting to Aix and then to the A8 and the Frejus exit.
 We found some parking near the centro, stopped in the tourist office, then wandered to a little square where they were willing to let us share an antipasto plate plus have a glass of wine, even though they were getting ready to close.

 Getting out of the parking turned out to be a challenge ‘cause there were 10 bazillion parents in the lot picking up kids from a school across the street plus I didn’t realize we had to pay first and had to back out from the exit, pay and then try again.

 We headed back toward St. Raphael following the directions I’d printed out but then got in to a warren of streets that I couldn’t figure out.
 Luckily we ended up in the marina and the B&B owners had sent me directions from there so we found our way to du Soleil fairly easily.

 And I loved St. Raphael.
-After settling in and cleaning up we walked to the marina where we ate at a little pizzeria–Francesco’s–which became our go to place every night, watching the sun set.
+After settling in and cleaning up we walked to the marina where we ate at a little pizzeria–Francesco’s–which became our go to place every night, having dinner and watching the sun set.

 September 9, 2015